Humanities and Arts

 - Adjunct Teaching Professor, Humanities & Arts

 - Advisor for the French Circle

 My primary specialization is medieval French literature.
 I am a heritage speaker of Italian and my language competencies also include medieval and modern English, French, and German, as well as Latin.
 My teaching is informed by my study and travel in various francophone and Germanic countries and Italy.
 I frequently travel to examine original medieval manuscripts.
-My research focuses on: medieval literature; paleography and codicology; gender roles; feminist, queer, gender, transgression, and heterological theory (particularly Nietzsche); representations of the body, sex, and violence; and philology.
+My research focuses on: medieval literature; manuscript studies; gender roles; feminist, queer, gender, transgression, and heterological theory (particularly Nietzsche); the hegemony and the margins; representations of the body, sex, and violence; and philology.

 - Medieval Literature